 In these situations, guests will typically keep their shoes on when inside.

-In fact, many Americans prefer to take their shoes off when at home.
+In fact, many Americans (white people) prefer to take their shoes off when at home.

-Additionally, many people use a pair of “house shoes,” which they only wear inside.
+Many use “house shoes” just for indoors.
 Popular types include slippers, sandals, and other shoes that are easy to take on and off.